Wrapped sheaves: The category of wrapped sheaves

-To simplify the notation, we will use $\Hom_w$ to denote he Hom spaces of the localized category when it's clear in the context.
+To simplify the notation, we will use $\Hom_w$ to denote the Hom spaces of the localized category when the context is clear.
 As the localization is essentially surjective, we usually implicitly assume a preimage $F \in \widetilde{\wsh}_\Lambda(M)$ for objects in $\wsh_\Lambda(M)$.
 By Proposition \ref{hombc}, there are identifications